gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

 ## Project Structure:

-**product_sales**: Contains the cleaned dataset used for analysis.
+**product_sales**: Contains the dataset used for analysis.

-**Written Report**: Jupyter notebooks with step-by-step data cleaning, analysis, and visualizations.
+**Written Report**: Jupyter notebook with step-by-step data cleaning, analysis, and visualizations.

 **Presentation**: A presentation and overview of the project.